eoos-systems/eoos-project-if-posix/README.md

 #### 1.1.
 Prerequisites on Linux

+The process described below is passed on

+ - Ubuntu 18.04 LTS (x86_64)
-The process described below is passed on Ubuntu 18.04 LTS (x86_64) and requires the next tool to be installed on it:
+ - Ubuntu 22.04 LTS (x86_64)

+ and requires the next tool to be installed on it:

 ###### 1.1.1.
 Install [Git for Linux and Unix](https://git-scm.com/download/linux)